BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 Automatic allocation through WebBrayns
 --------------------------------------

-The easiest way to launch a Brayns backend service is throught WebBrayns.
+The easiest way to launch a Brayns backend service is through WebBrayns.
 It offers an easy to follow interface which will allocate a node on BB5 and launch a Brayns backend instance for you.

 From the URL you will be able to extract the node ID and the port on which Brayns is running.